edgarjs/alfred-github-repos/README.md

 1. Search your repositories by calling the `gh <term>` action.
 2. Search all repositories by calling the `gha <term>` action.
-3. Your repositories are cached and updated every 24 hours.
-To force re-download cache use `gh-reset-cache` action.
+3. Your repositories are cached.
+To force re-download cache use `gh-reset-cache` action or choose corresponding item in the `gh <term>` action.

 ### Other Actions